k-gostev/robo-demo/README.md

 # robo-demo

 This is an adapter between a demo Robot API and a Ditto feature.
 This adapter is developed to be used with [Eclipse Kanto](https://eclipse.dev/kanto).
-When it is connected to the local MQTT broker that is being used by Kanto, a cloud connector of your choice will create a digital twin of the robot.
+When it is connected to the local MQTT broker that is being used by Kanto, a cloud connector of your choice will create a digital twin of the robot on the cloud backend.

 ## Prerequisites:
 1. Install dependencies using: